-ARD implements the Perfectly Matched Layer (PML) scheme, a modified form the wave equation that absorbs propagating waves [30].
+ARD implements the Perfectly Matched Layer (PML) scheme, a modified form the wave equation that absorbs propagating waves [25].
 PML subdomains, using this modified wave equation, are generated from wall regions and the boundary of the scene and use the same interface scheme to transfer pressure waves between subdomains.
-The boundary conditions of the ARD method are not frequency dependent, and ARD must be executed for each frequency band.
-Frequency-dependent boundary conditions are an open problem for the ARD method.

-3.2.
-Parallel ARD
+3.2 Parallel ARD

-The parallel ARD method is an adaptation of the ARD method for distributed compute clusters and shared memory machines [26].
-MPARD is based on the same framework as parallel ARD, so this section will go over relevant implementation details.
+The parallel ARD method is an adaptation of the ARD method for distributed compute clusters and shared memory machines [22].
+MPARD is directly based on parallel ARD, so this section will go over relevant implementation details and the parallel ARD pipeline, which MPARD also shares.

-3.2.1.
-Parallel algorithm
+3.2.1 Parallel algorithm